AngelitoJ/Hydra-DHCP/README.md

 Unix program, so for the most part you only need to follow the install instructions to get a single standalone "hdcp-server" escript bundle.

+As Aug'14 this project is on hold so updates will make their way on a very slow fashion.

 Project status
 ===============